Research

 How do we store information about items that are strongly related to other items or to the context?

 Our research approach draws on formal models to understand the common ground between vision and memory.
-In particular, we develop behavioral and EEG/fMRI paradigms designed to tap what information is represented and what information persists in visual memory, and use signal detection-based, Bayesian, connectionist and information theoretic tools to formalize the underlying memory representations.
+In particular, we develop behavioral and sometimes EEG or fMRI paradigms designed to tap what information is represented and what information persists in visual memory, and use signal detection-based, Bayesian, connectionist and information theoretic tools to formalize the underlying memory representations.
 Our research has focused on three core areas: the representations involved in visual working memory and visual long-term memory; the nature of our existing knowledge of objects and scenes; and what kinds of subtle statistical regularities observers learn from the world.

 The structure and capacity of visual long-term memory